arun-vishwakarma/my-app/README.md

 Take all files from here make your own directory

-- Open CMD (or use visual studio code terminal) and run this command like your directory name is : myapp or whatever you made and run below command
+- Open CMD (or use visual studio code terminal) and run this command like your directory name is : myapp or whatever you made and run  command myapp>npm install

-myapp>npm install

 - Open another cmd and run mongod to start mongo db server